 The Costs of Converting

 Just like planning for the cost of a baby, toddler room conversions can be challenging to budget for.
-If your toddler is outgrowing the nursery at a rate faster than you can afford, you could consider a personal loan to help cover the costs.
+If your toddler is outgrowing the nursery at a rate faster than you can afford, you could consider a home improvement loan to help cover the costs.

 You might have other home remodeling projects on the horizon, making it tricky to cover the cost of all your needs at once.
 To help you plan, you can take a look at our home improvement cost calculator to get an idea of how much common remodeling projects cost.

 A personal loan can often have a lower interest rate than some credit cards, meaning you’d likely pay less in interest in the long run.
 You can easily fill out an application for a personal loan online with SoFi, and have access to customer support seven days a week.
 Plus there are no fees.
 You can find out if you prequalify for a loan, and at what rates, in just two minutes.